Discover folk - the CRM for people-powered businesses

 Challenges without a CRM

-- Disorganization: Scattered data and documents make it difficult to track project progress and client interactions.
+- Disorganization: With 20-50 team members handling multiple projects, scattered data and documents make it nearly impossible to track project progress and client interactions across departments.

-- Missed opportunities: Without a centralized system, potential leads and follow-ups can easily fall through the cracks.
+- Missed opportunities: Without a centralized system visible to your entire team, potential leads and critical follow-ups can easily fall through the cracks, especially during busy project seasons.

-- Inefficient Processes: Manual data entry and disparate systems slow down operations and increase the risk of errors.
+- Inefficient Processes: Manual data entry across multiple departments and disparate systems significantly slow down operations for mid-sized teams and increase the risk of costly errors.

-- Lack of insight: Limited access to real-time data hampers informed decision-making and strategic planning.
+- Lack of insight: With 20-50 people generating data daily, limited access to real-time consolidated information severely hampers informed decision-making and strategic planning.

-- Inconsistent communication: Uncoordinated communication channels lead to misunderstandings and reduced client satisfaction.
+- Inconsistent communication: Uncoordinated communication channels across your growing team lead to misunderstandings, duplicated efforts, and reduced client satisfaction.

 Benefits of a CRM

-Fortunately, the right CRM can fix these problems and change the way you manage your business operations, offering numerous benefits that directly impact performance and outcomes.
+Fortunately, the right CRM can solve these scalability challenges and transform how your 20-50 person engineering firm manages operations, offering numerous benefits that directly impact performance and sustainable growth.

-- Centralized information: All client and project data are stored in one place, ensuring easy access and better organization.
+- Centralized information: All client and project data are stored in one accessible location for your entire team, ensuring seamless collaboration and better organization across departments.

-- Enhanced efficiency: Automated workflows and data integration streamline processes and reduce manual tasks.
+- Enhanced efficiency: Automated workflows and data integration streamline processes across your growing team and reduce time-consuming manual tasks.

-- Improved customer relationships: Track interactions and manage client communications effectively to build stronger relationships.
+- Improved customer relationships: Track interactions and manage client communications effectively across all team members to build stronger, more consistent relationships.

-- Better decision-making: Access to real-time analytics and reports enables data-driven decisions that boost business performance.
+- Better decision-making: Access to real-time analytics and reports enables data-driven decisions that boost business performance for teams of your size.

-- Increased sales: Efficient lead management and follow-up systems help convert more prospects into clients.
+- Increased sales: Efficient lead management and follow-up systems help convert more prospects into clients, supporting your firm's growth trajectory.

-- Consistent communication: Unified communication tools ensure clear and consistent messaging with clients and team members.
+- Consistent communication: Unified communication tools ensure clear and consistent messaging with clients and across your 20-50 person team.

 How to boost your engineering firm's efficiency with a CRM